Good automated manufacturing practice

 A group of pharmaceutical professionals have banded together to create the GAMP Forum, which is now a technical sub-committee, known as the GAMP COP (community of practice) of the International Society for Pharmaceutical Engineering (ISPE).
 The goal of the community is to promote the understanding of the regulation and use of automated systems within the pharmaceutical industry.
 The GAMP COP organizes discussion forums for its members.
-ISPE organises GAMP-related training courses and educational seminars.
+ISPE organizes GAMP-related training courses and educational seminars.
 Several local GAMP COPs, such as GAMP Americas, GAMP Nordic, GAMP DACH (Germany, Austria, Switzerland), GAMP Francophone, GAMP Italiano, GAMP Benelux (Belgium, Netherlands, Luxembourg) and GAMP Japan bring the GAMP community closer to its members in collaboration with ISPE's local affiliates in these regions.

 GAMP guidance

 ISPE has published a series of good practice guides for the industry on several topics involved in drug manufacturing.

 The most well-known is The Good Automated Manufacturing Practice (GAMP) Guide for Validation of Automated Systems in Pharmaceutical Manufacture.
 The second edition (GAMP5) was released in July 2022.

 Other publications in the GAMP series include: